opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 The pinned centers information and coordinates are saved along with the scene; in case you want to delete it or start the animation by using the inverse kinematics from scratch, this information can be reset to the default, where only the center of the parent section of the skeleton is pinned.

-.. note:: When using inverse kinematics the movements of the parent section of the skeleton are automatically computed to allow the right configuration of the skeleton; this means that they cannot be edited anymore by using standard movement editing tools like the Edit tool or the function editor.
+.. note:: When using inverse kinematics the movements of the parent section of the skeleton are automatically computed to allow the right configuration of the skeleton; this means that they cannot be edited anymore by using standard movement editing tools like the Animate tool or the function editor.
 To return to the standard movement editing mode, you have to reset the pinned centers information.

 .. tip:: **To animate the model with inverse kinematics:**